 Electric radiant heat systems feature fast response times.
 The radiant heating cables can heat a floor in 30 to 60 minutes.
 Another attractive feature of electric heated floors is that they are silent and installed under the floor, making them virtually "invisible".

-Hydronic radiant heating systems use a boiler to heat a specialized mixture of water and propylene glycol that is pumped through the embedded loops of PEX cable.
+Hydronic radiant heating systems use a boiler to heat a specialized mixture of water and propylene glycol that is pumped through the embedded network of PEX tubing.
 This usually takes a little more time to heat the same area.

 Heated floors offer the most efficient heating technology today.
 The radiant heated floor warms the room from the floor up.
 The system radiates warmth through objects to gradually wash the room in evenly spread warmth.
 These floor heating systems are particularly comfortable for children who spend much of their time playing on or near the floor.
 Because the warmest areas of the room are lower, where people are – rather than near the ceiling, as with forced-air systems - the thermostat can actually be set to a lower temperature.
 Because of the efficiency of radiant heat, the systems also provide a cost-effective means for heating entire homes as well as providing supplemental heat for your most popular rooms.